"Stealthing": when criminal law freezes at the gates of intimacy...

 The limits of French law in the face of the practice of stealthing

 So where will he stand when the first case of "stealthing" - the practice of removing a condom without the partner's consent during consensual sex - comes before him?
 Since consent to sexual intercourse is conditional on the use of protection, its voluntary removal constitutes a genuine abuse that should be punished.
-Yet here again, criminal law comes up against its own limits.
+And yet, here again, criminal law comes up against its own limits.

 While the Lausanne Criminal Court qualified "stealthing" as rape and sentenced a 47-year-old Frenchman to 12 months' suspended imprisonment under French law, in the name of the principle of strict interpretation of criminal law, this qualification would be rejected.
 Rape, which consists in sexually penetrating another person by violence, threat, constraint or surprise, necessarily implies an absence of consent to the sexual act itself - which is not the case here.